egor-demidov/libgran/README.md

 add_compile_definitions(LIBGRAN_USE_OMP)
 ```
 Note that for improved performance / parallelization capabilities, additional compiler flags might be required on your
 system.
 Platform- and toolchain-specific instructions are provided below.
+Also, the optimal number of threads depends on
+the size of the system.
+Using too many threads can be detrimental to performance.

 ### Linux & GNU C++ compiler